qk693516337/Kemono-Downloader/note.md

     │       ├── CookieHelpDialog.py
     │       ├── DownloadExtractedLinksDialog.py
     │       ├── DownloadFinishedDialog.py
-    │       └── ... (other dialogs)
+    │       └── ... (more dialogs)
-    ├── core/                    # Core logic and app engine │   ├── __init__.py
+    ├── core/                    # The brain of the app │   ├── __init__.py
     │   ├── manager.py
     │   ├── workers.py
     │   └── api_client.py
-    ├── services/                # Download services and tools │   ├── __init__.py
+    ├── services/                # Downloading stuff happens here │   ├── __init__.py
     │   ├── drive_downloader.py
     │   └── multipart_downloader.py
-    ├── utils/                   # Utility/helper functions
+    ├── utils/                   # Helper functions
     │   ├── __init__.py
     │   ├── file_utils.py
     │   ├── network_utils.py
     │   └── text_utils.py
-    ├── config/                  # Configuration and constants
+    ├── config/                  # Constants and settings
     │   ├── __init__.py
     │   └── constants.py
-    └── i18n/                    # Internationalization (translation)
+    └── i18n/                    # Translations (if needed)
         ├── __init__.py
         └── translator.py
 ```

 ---

-## ✅ Goals of This Refactor
+## ✅ Why Bother Refactoring?

-- Improve **modularity** and make each component responsible for a specific domain.
+- Everything’s now broken into smaller parts, so it’s easier to work with.
-- Enable easier **testing**, debugging, and maintenance.
+- Easier to test, fix, and add stuff.
-- Prepare the codebase for future **feature expansion**.
+- Prepping the project to grow without becoming a mess again.
-- Make UI and business logic **loosely coupled**.
+- Separated the UI from the app logic so they don’t get tangled.

 ---

-## 🚧 Known Issues
+## 🚧 What’s Still Broken

-- Some features are currently broken or untested in this structure.
+- Some features don’t work yet or haven’t been tested since the changes.
-- Further work is required to:
+- Still need to:
-  - Hook up UI components with new logic paths.
+  - Reconnect the UI to the updated logic.
-  - Validate and migrate old script logic into proper services/core modules.
+  - Move over some of the old script code into proper modules.
-  - Ensure settings and cookies persist correctly through the new configuration and data layers.
+  - Make sure settings and cookies work properly in the new setup.

 ---

-## 📌 Next Steps
+## 📌 To-Do List

-- Review and test all dialogs and UI flows.
+- Test all the dialogs and UI stuff.
-- Validate downloader services and API integrations.
+- Make sure the download services and API calls are working.
-- Reconnect UI with backend logic through the `core/manager.py`.
+- Reconnect the UI with the new logic in `core/manager.py`.
-- Add unit tests and logging as needed.
+- Add more logging and maybe some unit tests too.

 ---

-## 📣 Found a Bug or Issue?
+## 🐞 Found a Bug?

-If you find something broken or not working as expected:
+If something's busted:

-- **Open an issue** on the repository so it can be tracked.
+- Feel free to open an issue if you're using this.
-- Or **let me know directly** — feedback is super helpful during this refactor!
+- Or just message me.
+Feedback helps a lot while I’m still figuring things out.

-Thanks for your patience and support during this restructuring!
+Thanks for checking it out!
+Still a work in progress, but getting there.